2raj2raj/bitcoin-educational-content/courses/pos305/en.md

 <chapterId>e8faef7b-278d-550e-a511-bc3a442daf64</chapterId>

-Within the BTCPay Server software, we know of 2 types of settings.
-BTCPay Server Store-specific settings, the settings button found in the left menu bar below the Dashboard, and BTCPay Server settings, found at the bottom of the menu bar right above Account.
+Within the BTCPay Server software, we are aware of two types of settings.
+BTCPay Server Store-specific settings, the settings button found in the left menu bar below the Dashboard, and BTCPay Server settings, found at the bottom of the menu bar, right above Account.
 The BTCPay Server Server-specific settings can only be viewed by Server administrators.

 The store settings consist of many tabs to categorize each set of settings.